harsh-1806/auth-service/README.md

     - Create a database for the service.

 3. **Configure environment variables**:
-    - Create a `.env` file in the root directory.
     - Add the necessary configuration variables (see Configuration section).

 4. **Build and run the application**: